-One way to assess the possible effects of response bias is to ascertain if the extent of nonresponse within each group (ie the exposure cohorts or the case and control groups) is approximately equal.
-If they are, there will be little to no selection bias.
-Low overall response rates do not necessarily result in selection bias and high response rates do not guarantee a lack of bias (Bjertnaes et al, 2008; Nohr et al, 2006).
+One way to assess the possible effects of response bias is to ascertain if the extent of nonresponse within each group (ie the exposure cohorts, or the case and control groups) is approximately equal.
+If they are equal, or approximately equal, there will be little to no selection bias.
+Low overall response rates do not necessarily result in selection bias and high response rates do not guarantee a lack of bias (Nohr et al, 2006; Bjertnaes et al, 2008).
 Achieving an equal response in the groups based on exposure or outcome should be a major consideration when designing and implementing observational studies.
-A second approach to assess possible bias is to compare responders and non-responders using whatever information you have on exposure, disease, or other features, recognising that because the potential participant won't respond (or collaborate), these data might be limited.
-Sometimes external registry data are available to provide some insight into potential biases.
+A second approach to assess possible bias is to compare responders and non-responders using whatever information vou have on exposure, disease, or other features, recognising that because the owner/participant won't respond (or collaborate), the data might be limited.
+For example, if some information on potential participants in a study of risk factors for foot problems in dairy cows is available (eg milk production of dairy herds), then we can compare this between responders and nonresponders) to see if they differ.
 If the differences are negligible, or if the variable(s) the groups differ on is not related to the outcome of interest in the study subjects, then selection bias will likely have only a small impact on the study results.
-In reporting the study results, Sneyd and Cox (2011) suggest that authors report both response and cooperation rates with a transparent explanation or flow chart of their calculation.
-Where possible, the demographics of non-responders and suitable external populations should also be included.
-Example 12.1 demonstrates how non-response produces bias.
+Example 12.1 demonstrates how nonresponse produces bias.

-12.3.3 Selective entry and survival bias
+12.3.3 Selective entry or survival bias